 Who We Are

-Reach Across L.A. is a cross-systems, collaborative project that focuses on recognizing and addressing the needs of individuals with co-occurring developmental disabilities and mental health disorders.
-It was established in 2008 and is made possible by generous Mental Health Services Act (MHSA) grant funding from the California Department of Developmental Services.
+Reach Across L.A. is a cross-systems, collaborative program administered by Westside Regional Center.
+The program focuses on recognizing and addressing the needs of individuals with dual diagnosis.
+It was established in 2008 and is made possible by the Mental Health Services Act (MHSA) grant funding from the California Department of Developmental Services.